papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 The CommitSig contains multiple fields that are redundant.
 The structure contains the `validator_address` of the validator whose signature it contains and the timestamp corresponding to the timestamp in the precommit message.
-Both of these data are not necessary and can be removed.
+Both of these data are not strictly necessary and are candidates for removal.

 The `validator_address` does not need to be included in the block.
-The order of the validator signatures is stored in the node and verification does not rely on being able to ensure that the validator address matches the signature. # VERIFY THIS
+The order of the validator signatures is stored in the node and verification does not rely on being able to ensure that the validator address matches the signature.
+This field _is_ used by the light client.
+The light client may not have the exact validator set that matches a particular block but can use the addresses to check if it trusts _enough_ of the validators to verify the block.
+Removing the addresses from the block would force the light client to redownload the validator set each time it encounters a block with a `validators_hash` that the client had not previously encountered.

 The `timestamp` field is no longer meaningful.
 This field was previously used to create the block time when the BFTTime algorithm was in use.
 With the implementation of the proposer-based timestamps algorithm, this timestamp field is no longer used at all and can be deleted from the block.

-### What does this improve?

-### Is this backwards compatible?

 ## Add Proof Of Lock Round Number To Header